nimfadora2/cisco_project/README.md

 --- Running application ---<br />

-After download of all files in github, please make sure they are places in proper folders.
+After download of all files in github, please make sure they are places in proper folders. you can also download project_all.zip which already has good hierarchy.

 Folder hierarchy:

 project_all
 -static:          //pictures and website files <br />